-The requirement under IAS 1, for balances to be classified as current and non-current has been applied to the mortgages payable, resulting in two amounts for mortgages on the statements of financial position.
+IAS 1 requires balances to be classified as current and non-current.
+This requirement has been applied to mortgages payable, which results in two amounts for mortgages on the statements of financial position.
 Under both Canadian GAAP and IFRS, the REIT's mortgages payable are classified as other financial liabilities and are measured at amortized cost, and as such, there is no impact on the financial statements other than a presentation change.